DoggieLawn: Training 101

 The Training Process:

 Have a treat in your pocket and introduce your dog to the potty training grass mat saying “go pee.”
 Wait a minute or so and remove the dog if he or she does not pee.
 Supervise the dog for about 30 minutes to an hour to prevent an accident and keep repeating the process.
 (Wait for a shorter amount of time you have a puppy).

 You want to do this as long as it takes.
 You need three things to happen: 1) Your dog’s bladder needs to be full.
 2) Your dog needs to “give up” on the hope that you’ll break down and take them outside and 3) You need to have the unit marked with another dog’s scent to accelerate the process.

 You can imagine that the items above, especially item “2,” can take many consecutive hours in some cases.
-Put differently, if your dog is stubborn you’ll need more than a casual hour of training.
+Put differently, if your pup is stubborn you’ll need more than a casual hour for potty training your dog.

 Dogs strongly “defend” their territory when they smell another dog on the grass.
 They will eradicate the other dog’s scent by peeing (marking) over the same spot.
 For you, making the unit smell like another dog has been there is powerful and easy to do!